 Daryl DixonPlayed by Norman Reedus

-However, without Merle's bullying presence, Daryl is able to step out of his big brother's shadow and develop relationships with the other survivors -- particularly Carol, who becomes close as he fervently searches for her missing daughter, Sophia.
+Daryl insists on going back for his brother, but they fail to find him.
+Without Merle's bullying presence, Daryl is able to step out of his big brother's shadow and develop relationships with the other survivors — particularly Carol, with whom he becomes close after fervently searching for her missing daughter, Sophia.

 Over time, Daryl proves himself a worthy ally to Rick — especially while Rick grieves over Lori, who dies in childbirth.
 Daryl quickly grows attached to the baby, leading a mission to find formula and even bestowing upon her the nickname "Lil' Asskicker."

 Daryl learns that his brother Merle is still alive and living in Woodbury.
 He tries to find Merle but is captured by the Governor, who accuses both Dixon brothers of treason and sentences them to fight to the death.
 Rick and Maggie mount a rescue, but refuse to allow Merle at the prison.
 Daryl leaves with Merle.

 The brothers soon find themselves at odds, and Daryl declares he's going back to the prison "where I belong."
 Merle reluctantly joins him, accepting Rick's ultimatum that "If he causes a problem, it's on you."
 When Merle kidnaps Michonne, Daryl insists on going after him alone so that Rick can stay and protect the others from the Governor.
 "You're family too," Daryl tells Rick before leaving.

 When Daryl catches up with his brother, Merle is a walker.
 Daryl breaks down in tears and stabs him in the head.

 As peace thrives at the prison, Daryl is instrumental in rescuing and welcoming newcomers.
 He also frequently spearheads supply runs.
 When the prison is hit with a deadly virus, Daryl is part of the group that retrieves medicine from a veterinary college.